-Our new series of online events with hcmf// (Huddersfield Contemporary Music Festival) continues as we join forces for Unbound Listening #2 - a chance to hear stories from across the world of new music.
+Our series of online events with hcmf// (Huddersfield Contemporary Music Festival) concluded last week as we joined forces for Unbound Listening #3 - a chance to hear stories from across the world of new music.

-Through our online series Unbound Listening, we present stories from across the world of new music, focusing on the global challenges currently facing cultural communities and organisations.
+Through our online series Unbound Listening, we’ve joined forces with British Council to present stories from across the world of new music, focusing on the global challenges currently facing cultural communities and organisations.
 Emphasising our shared experiences with the hope of finding collective solutions, Unbound Listening reflects on how we can work together, across borders, to make artistic statements.

 About the Speakers